Jokic helps Nuggets hold on for 114-104 win over Clippers - WHIZ News

+DENVER (AP) — The Denver Nuggets put an ugly loss behind them with a statement win over a top-tier team.

-DENVER (AP) — Nikola Jokic had 20 points and 15 rebounds, and the Denver Nuggets withstood a big rally to beat the Los Angeles Clippers 114-104 on Sunday night.
+Nikola Jokic had 20 points and 15 rebounds, and the Nuggets withstood a big rally to beat the Los Angeles Clippers 114-104 on Sunday night.

+This bounce-back performance was just what they needed to soothe their psyche after a clunker the night before against a struggling Cleveland squad.

+“We looked like a totally different team less than 24 hours later,” guard Monte Morris said.

+The moral was easy to decipher: “We have to come to play against teams we’re supposed to beat,” Morris said.
+“Because we always show up against teams we know that can beat us.”

 Trailing by as many 20 points in the second half, Los Angeles had pulled within six with 1:11 remaining when Patrick Beverley was called for a foul on Jokic.
-Clippers coach Doc Rivers was incensed over the call and was given two technical fouls and tossed from the game.
-Jamal Murray hit both free throws to give the Nuggets some much-needed breathing room.
+After the Nuggets big man made a pair of free throws, Clippers coach Doc Rivers argued with official Nick Buchert.
+He was given two technical fouls and tossed from the game.
+Jamal Murray hit both free throws to restore some much-needed breathing room.

+“Listen, coaches can lose their composure, so can officials,” Rivers explained.
+“There’s no way I should have been thrown out of the game.”

+Rivers had simply reached his boiling point.
+He was still seething from a crucial call earlier in the quarter when Montrezl Harrell got whistled for an offensive charge when he stepped in front of Jerami Grant as Grant guarded Kawhi Leonard.
+The Clippers were in the midst of a 10-0 run at the time.

+“The pick was solid,” Rivers said.
+“The bottom line is I shouldn’t get a tech.
+That’s No. 1.
+That’s on me.”

-Murray finished with 19 points and reserve Michael Porter Jr. provided a spark by scoring 13 as the Nuggets bounced back from a loss to struggling Cleveland the night before at the Pepsi Center.
-Denver has yet to drop back-to-back home games this season.
+Murray finished with 19 points and reserve Michael Porter Jr. provided a spark by scoring 13 for the Nuggets, who made their last field goal with 6:12 remaining.
+They went 9 of 10 on free throws from there.

+The defensive standout of the game was Grant, who had two big blocks on Leonard.

+“A couple of great blocks at the rim you don’t see very often against Kawhi,” Nuggets coach Michael Malone said.

-Kawhi Leonard scored 30 for Los Angeles.
-Lou Williams had 26 and Montrezl Harrell added 25.
+Leonard finished with 30 points, while Lou Williams had 26 and Harrell added 25.

 The Clippers played without star forward Paul George, who missed a second straight game with a strained left hamstring.
 Los Angeles dropped to 8-6 this season when George doesn’t play.

-This game marked the first of three between two of the upper echelon teams in the Western Conference.
+This contest marked the first of three between two of the upper echelon teams in the Western Conference.

-Gary Harris showed signs of breaking out of a shooting slump by scoring 15 points.
+Gary Harris showed signs of breaking out of a shooting slump by scoring 15 points but didn’t play late.
 He’s been diligently working on his jumper after shooting 25.6% over his last four games.
 He was 5 of 9 against the Clippers.

-The Nuggets extended their lead to 89-69 with 1:26 remaining in the third quarter on Porter’s floating layup.
+“When he makes shots, the guys need to chase him and it’s a little different story,” said Jokic, whose team led by as many as 20 points in the second half.

 Denver had quite a sequence midway through the fourth when Will Barton blocked a shot and Jokic grabbed the rebound.
-He quickly threw it ahead to Barton, who then dished it off to Monte Morris for a 3-pointer.
+He quickly threw it ahead to Barton, who then dished it off to Morris for a 3-pointer.
+Denver was up 18 and seemingly cruising along before the Clippers made things interesting down the stretch.

-Soon after, the Clippers went on a 10-0 run and was looking for more when Harrell was called for an offensive charge when he stepped in front of Jerami Grant, who was guarding Leonard.
-That didn’t sit well with the Clippers.
+“The focus was there.
+The energy was there,” Jokic said.
+“It was a big victory for us.”

 TIP-INS